vamshikrishnabrungi/sentiment-analysis-pipeline/README.md

 3. Run model_training.py
-Here we train the logistic regression and dilstilbert, i commented the traning part of dilstilbert because its too time consuming.
+Here we train the logistic regression and dilstilbert, i commented the traning part of dilstilbert because its too time consuming to train locally on cpu
-The trained model is stored in google drive and below is the link,
+The trained model distilbert model is stored in google drive and below is the link,

 https://drive.google.com/uc?export=download&id=1yy34jTkihUovfSjQQY8ObPQXMCEWhQdF

-Remove the comments from the code and run the file and train if has access to GPU or else downlaod the model using the link and move into the Dilstilbert_model folder
+Remove the comments from the code and run the file and train if has access to GPU or else downlaod the model using the link and move the downloaded model "tf_model.h5"   into the Dilstilbert_model folder

 4. Run the app.py
 The code finds the logistic regression and dilstilbert model   Once the Flask server is running, http://127.0.0.1:10000 open link and , There enter the text and choose any model between logestic regression and dilstibert and enter submit to see the prediction either its positive or negative